h15200/notes/docker-and-k8.md

 - Docker is an easy way to work with containers
 - `Dockerhub` is like github, for containers
 - k8s is used for containers to talk to each other
-- `helm` is used to easily create k8s applications
+- `helm` is used to easily create k8s applications. works like a package manager
+    - yaml files are used to define helm workflows, and variables can be used with `{{}}` syntax

 ## Why is it used?